-Being lifelong marathoners, we’ve long searched for the best running shoe.
-You can probably relate!
-In 2018, after years working for other running footwear brands, we started Vimazi with the idea of designing and making the best running shoe.
+Being lifelong marathoners here at Vimazi, we’ve long searched for the best running shoe.
+You can probably relate.
+In 2018, after years working for other running footwear brands, we created Vimazi with the idea of designing and making the best running shoe.

 As crazy as it sounds, this had never been done before.

 Wait, running shoes have been studied for forever, haven’t they?
 Yes!
 Let’s discuss.
 Countless observational studies have seemed to show that super shoes help runners run faster.
 Unfortunately, these observational studies all suffer from a causation fallacy—we observe runners running faster, therefore it must be because of the shoes.
 But there's no direct link from shoes to better performances.
 Even the academics running the studies say they don't know!

 Faster running could result from smarter training techniques, better fueling during events, advancements in diet and hydration, or just more runners?
 Some of the studies suffered from self-reporting bias as well, which isn’t reliable and isn’t even actual science.
 Worse, most of the studies and descriptions of running and running shoes haven’t conformed with basic Newtonian physics.
 Last I heard we’re all still running on earth…but I digress.